Twigonometry/Cybersecurity-Notes/Cheat Sheets/Fundamental Skills.md

 There are many situations when you may want to transfer a file to a remote host.
 The most common example I can think of is when uploading an enumeration script to a machine you have gained a foothold on.

+You may also want to download a file from a remote host - for example, when exfiltrating data or downloading a binary file to see how it works.

 ### Python Webserver

 This is one of the easiest methods of file transfer.
 It involves starting a basic HTTP server on your machine and using this to serve files to a remote computer.